microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_migrate/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can [migrate a SQL database](https://docs.microsoft.com/azure/azure-arc/data/migrate-to-managed-instance) using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-overview) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/dr/intro-kubernetes) cluster using an [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

 By the end of this scenario, you will have an AKS cluster deployed with an Azure Arc Data Controller, SQL Managed Instance, and a Microsoft Windows Server 2022 (Datacenter) Azure client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services.
-The Azure client VM will host a nested VM with SQL Server installed and configured where you will the _AdventureWorks_ sample database from:
+The Azure client VM will host a nested VM with SQL Server installed and configured where you will be migrating the _AdventureWorks_ sample database from:

 ## Prerequisites